 The rise of mobile shopping and fast fashion has fostered an attitude that the latest trends should be available to buy right away.
 And, as a result, customers are more engaged around peak fashion events like Fashion Week.
 They have seen the latest trends being strutted by supermodels and they’re determined to scour the web in pursuit of instant look-alikes.

+Now that we know this is the attitude, we can use this to create amazing customer loyalty programs in retail.
 We take a look at some easy ways you can make of this opportunity to acquire and retain this active and engaged customer base before the buzz dies out.

 You could even use the exclusive nature of Fashion Week as an opportunity to surprise your customers.
 Notify them that you’re moving them up a loyalty tier, or better yet, add them to a “secret tier”.
 Fashion Week is all about who you know and the top-draw invites you to receive.
 Loyalty tiers can help you take your own spin on this attitude.
 The customers you add to your tiers will feel like they’re a member of an exclusive club and will actively want to take part.